Mark Villar: House of Representatives (2010–2016)

+Secretary of Public Works and Highways (2016–2021)

 Villar ran for a third term during the 2016 elections and won.
-A special election was supposed to be held to replace Villar who joined the Cabinet of President Rodrigo Duterte as Secretary of Public Works and Highways on August 1, 2016.
-Pending the special election to be held in Las Piñas to fill in Villar's seat in the lower house, House Speaker Pantaleon Alvarez has designated his wife, Emmeline Aglipay-Villar, as interim representative.
+However, he resigned from Congress on August 1, 2016 to become Secretary of Public Works and Highways, after being appointed by President Rodrigo Duterte before he took office on June 30.
+At 38 years old, Villar was the youngest—and wealthiest—Duterte cabinet member.
+Pending a special election to be held in Las Piñas to fill in Villar's seat in the lower house, House Speaker Pantaleon Alvarez has designated his wife, former DIWA Partylist representative Emmeline Aglipay-Villar, as interim representative.
 Aglipay-Villar later became an undersecretary of the Department of Justice and was part of the team that reviewed the water concession agreements of Maynilad Water Services and Manila Water.
 However, the special election was never held up to the end of the 17th Congress.